pipe11/TFM_fake_news_detector/README.md

 ### Classification Algorithms

-On this step we use the proposed features to classify Fake and Real news.
+On this [Classification Algorithms](#8.-Classification-Algorithms) section we use the proposed features to classify Fake and Real news.
 We propose the following classification algorithms:

 - Logistic regression as benchmark
 - K-nearest Neighbors